jamf/NetSUS/docs/getting_started.md

 ## Requirements

-To install the NetSUS server using an installer, you need:
+To install the NetSUSLP using an installer, you need:

-* The NetSUS Server Installer (.run), available at:
+* The NetSUSLP Installer (.run), available at:
 <https://www.jamf.com/jamf-nation/third-party-products/180/netboot-sus-appliance?view=info>
 * One of the following operating systems:
 	* Ubuntu 14.04 LTS Server